carl-wallace/rust-pki/certval/README.md

 ## Crate Feature Flags

-The certval library provides seven feature gates that enable varying levels of support.
+The certval library provides nine feature gates that enable varying levels of support.

 - `default-features = false` provides path validation support for no-std applications without support for revocation status determination or multi-thread support.
 Certificates and partial paths can be provided via a CBOR file, providing rich certification path development support for environments in which new CAs are introduced infrequently.
 - `revocation` augments the `default-features = false` feature by adding support for processing CRLs and OCSP responses that are provided by the caller, such as may have been obtained by stapling to a higher level protocol.